Masterclass V1.0.6

 """

-RATIONALE: We don't use 'if' statements to walk.
-We use Sine waves.
+RATIONALE: I don't use 'if' statements to walk.
+I use Sine waves.

 It makes the robot move like a living creature instead of a stuttering toy.